seejayne/up206A-GroupProject/Group Assignments/readme.md

 # Project Proposal

 ## Introduction and research question
+What type of affordable housing is being built in areas that are highly vulnerable to climate change and overburdened by pollution?

-This project proposal seeks to visualize affordable housing developments and climate change adaptation projects that have used any form of government funding such as federal, state or local funds, and what income populations and race populations do these investments serve.
+This project proposal seeks to visualize affordable housing developments and energy reduction programs that have used any form of government funding such as federal, state or local funds.
+Our project will focus in areas of high vulnerability to climate change and low-income census tracts.

 Our research questions are: Are affordable housing developments mostly developed in disadvantaged areas?
-How can investments be distributed across the region equitably to ensure we don't create areas with high concentrations of poverty?
-Are climate change investments being equitable allocated in communities that have been historically  over-burdened by the effects of climate change?
-If not, who are these investments for?
+Are energy reduction programs being equitable allocated in communities that are over-burdened by the effects of climate change?
+If not, who are these investments for or where are they located?

 ### An explanation of why it is important to you, why it matters to others, and what is at stake

 For transparency it’s important to understand where State and Federal funding is being distributed and if these investments will be effective in changing the status quo.
 This can guide future investment and economic development in the region.

 In addition, having access to a stable home and a healthy environment are important aspects for the well-being of our communities.
 It is vital to hold public institutions accountable to invest public funds where it is needed most.

 ## Description of the spatial scope
 We are interested in the Greater Los Angeles Region.
 The spatial component is important because housing is inherently place-based.
 Our region is still dealing with the impact of past racist policies that created geographic disparities that need investment to rectify.